AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is a program commonly used in online transactions to distinguish between humans and automated programs or bots.
 It poses a challenge and evaluates user response to determine if it's a human or a bot interacting with the site.
 It prevents the user to proceed if the test fails and helps make online transactions secure by keeping bots from posting spam or malicious purposes.

-[!DNL AEM Forms] supports CAPTCHA in Adaptive Forms.
+[!DNL AEM Forms] support CAPTCHA in Adaptive Forms.
 You can use reCAPTCHA service by Google to implement CAPTCHA.

 >[!NOTE]
 >